 We cannot guarantee your dentist's digital x-rays will be compatible with our system.
 If you bring digital x-rays, they must be on a CD-ROM and in DICOM format.
-Due to compatibility reasons, even if you bring digital x-rays on a CDROM, we will likely still need to take new or additional x-rays.
+Due to compatibility as well as military readiness reasons, even if you bring digital x-rays on a CDROM, we will likely still need to take new or additional x-rays.